michi84o/AccessBattle/README.md

 This program uses the following external sources.
 - Silkscreen font by Jason Kottke
 - Newtonsoft.Json by James Newton-King

+Warning!
+This program uses encryption for the connection to the server.
+Please check if this is legal in your country before using this program.

 Special thanks:
 5pb. and Nitroplus for creating Steins;Gate